Tyrone Robertson

-Julius Tyrone Robertson (born August 15, 1979) is a former professional American football player who played defensive tackle for one season for the Buffalo Bills of the National Football League (NFL).
+Julius Tyrone Robertson (born August 15, 1979) is an American former professional football player who played defensive tackle for one season for the Buffalo Bills of the National Football League (NFL).

 Professional career

-Robertson was drafted in the seventh round of the 2001 NFL Draft by the Buffalo Bills.
+Robertson was selected in the seventh round of the 2001 NFL draft by the Buffalo Bills.
 He played in twelve games during his rookie season, recording two sacks and 26 total tackles.
 He was declared inactive for the first four weeks of the 2002 NFL season, before being suspended for the next four games by the NFL for a repeated violation of the league's substance abuse policy.
 Robertson's suspension ended on October 28, 2002, and he was subsequently placed on the team's reserve/non-football illness list, where he spent six weeks.
 On December 10, 2002, the NFL announced that Robertson was suspended for one year for another violation of the substance abuse policy.
 He remained on the reserve/suspended list until being officially released from it on April 15, 2016.